Menu

 Open house

-A public open house for the temple will be held from May 1 to May 17, 2025.
-A media day was also held April 28, and invited guests will tour the building through April 30, 2025.
+A public open house for the temple was held from May 1 to May 17, 2025.
+A media day was also held April 28, and invited guests toured the building through April 30, 2025.
+Close to 17,000 people visited the temple during the open house.

 May